-Inside it's both a hotel and art gallery, crammed with knick-knacks - brightly woven rugs, painted ceramics, wooden carvings - from local artists.
-Though not cutting-edge chic, it's colourful and homely, a contrast to the wild and elemental setting.
-The vibe continues in the split-level rooms, where you can retreat with a friend or lover, a couple of which have sofa beds for families or those after added space.
-The staff are welcoming, the atmosphere laid-back, and the food excellent.
-A great base for hiking, whale-watching, midnight-golfing or simply basking in the awesome landscape.
+Inside it's both a hotel and gallery, crammed with knick-knacks - brightly woven rugs, painted ceramics, wooden carvings - from local artists.
+Though not always super-chic, it's colourful and homely, a contrast to the wild and elemental setting.
+The vibe continues in the split-level rooms, where you can retreat with a friend or lover; a few rooms have sofa beds for families or those wanting added space.
+The staff are welcoming, the atmosphere laid-back, and the food generally excellent.
+Overall it's a great base for a couple of days' hiking, whale-watching, midnight-golfing or simply basking in the awesome landscape.

-- The unspoilt, rugged scenery - each room and cottage has a wall-to-wall window with panoramic views
+- The unspoilt, rugged scenery - most rooms have a wall-to-wall window with panoramic views

 - Watching the Aurora Borealis from the geothermal hot tubs is an almost magical experience (wake-up calls are offered October-March)

 - Easy to find and under an hour from Reykjavik, yet it feels gloriously remote

-- The split-level room design is not suitable for less agile guests; one is specially equipped for the less mobile
+- The split-level room design is not suitable for less agile guests; though one is specially equipped for the less mobile

 - You'll need to hire a car to explore

 Best time to go

-For snowy scenery and fewer tourists, visit during winter (October to April).
-Prices drop in this period, the hotel will be less full, and the long hours of darkness plus the remote location increases your chance of seeing the Northern Lights.
+Winter (October to April) sees snow-white landscapes, fewer tourists and lower prices.
+The hotel will be less full, and the long hours of darkness plus the remote location increases your chance of seeing the Northern Lights.

-Visit in the summer (May to September), and experience the almost eerie 24-hour daylight, plus warmer temperatures - perfect for whale watching, hiking and kayaking.
-Be prepared for rain at any time of year.”
+Summer (May to September) offers an eerie 24-hour daylight, plus warmer temperatures - perfect for whale watching, hiking and kayaking.
+But be prepared for rain at any time of year.
+Anglers note: the salmon season is from July - September, trout from April - June.

 Our top tips